JianJi2016/metIdentify/README.md

 ## About

-`metIdentify` is a R packge which can be used for comprehensive data processing, data analsyis and statistical analysis for untargeted metabolomics data.
+`metIdentify` is a R packge which is used for metabolite identification based on in-house database and public database based on accurate mass, rentention time and/or MS2 spectra.

 ## Installation